Graph selection with GGMselect: Numerical study

 In our simulation study we set $\eta=\eta_\mathrm{int}=5\eta_\mathrm{ext}$, and $\varepsilon=0.1$.
-We evaluate the value of $\eta$ corresponding to a desired value of the sparsity index $I_{s}$ by simulation.
-Choosing $I_{s}$ small, we get sparse graphs whose edges distribution is not uniform, see Figure~\ref{dessGr.fg}.
+We evaluate the value of $\eta$ corresponding to a desired value of the sparsity index $I_{s}$ by simulation. $I_{s}$ equals the desired value.
+Choosing $I_{s}$ small, we get sparse graphs whose edges distribution is not uniform, see Figure~\ref{dessGr.fg}.\\